How to Scorpion-Proof Your House & Other Arachnids Found in Belize

 Education

 Educate your family and any visiting family (from abroad) about scorpions.
-Communicate the importance of shaking out your boots in the morning and always look first before you reach or pick up something.
+Communicate the importance of shaking out your boots in the morning, and always look first before you reach or pick up something.
 I don’t wear flip-flops, and I always advise guests not to wear flip-flops outside or around the house, mainly because of venomous snakes.

 Sometimes I find creatures other than scorpions in my boots

-A house raised above ground tends to have fewer scorpions than a house built on the ground.
-That being said, the areas underneath the house will likely have a few, to lots of scorpions.
-My house is raised and as mentioned scorpions are pretty rare inside my house.
-Underneath my house and in my tool rooms is a completely different story.
 I can bring you down there at any given time and likely find you a scorpion in less than a minute.
 So, you can only imagine how many I can find if I spent more time looking.
 Personally, I don’t bother or attempt to eradicate the ones under the house.
-I don’t kill them or spray them, I am just careful where I put my hands.
+I don’t kill them or spray them; I am just careful where I put my hands.
 What’s the point?
-There is a 97% chance that they can’t get in the house and for every one you remove another one takes its place.
+There is a 97% chance that they can’t get in the house, and for every one you remove, another one takes its place.

-Exterior lights attract bugs in the evening and night, bugs attract scorpions.
+Exterior lights attract bugs in the evening and night, and bugs attract scorpions.
 Do your best to keep exterior lights off or purchase those yellow bug lights.

 Did you know scorpions love eating other scorpions?